CDCgov/prime-simplereport-site/_pages/using-simplereport/manage-people-you-test/bulk-upload-patients.md

 ---
 title: Bulk upload patients
 meta: Adding patients to SimpleReport in bulk using a CSV file
 layout: page
 class: page-docs
 sidenav: resources
 home_link: true
-return_top: 'true'
+return_top: "true"
 ---

 To report results for patients in SimpleReport, you first need to add their information to the system.
 You can [add patients individually]({% link _pages/using-simplereport/manage-people-you-test/add-a-new-person.md %}), ask them to [register themselves]({% link _pages/using-simplereport/manage-people-you-test/self-registration.md %}), or upload multiple patients at once using a spreadsheet.